Getting Started with Semantic Technologies

 How is the “Semantic Web” Different?

-The word semantic itself implies meaning or understanding.
+The word “semantic” implies meaning or understanding.
 As such, the fundamental difference between Semantic Web technologies and other technologies related to data (such as relational databases or the World Wide Web itself) is that the Semantic Web is concerned with the meaning and not the structure of data.
 Note: Other semantic technologies include Natural Language Processing (NLP) and Semantic Search.
 We will compare these technologies in separate lessons.

 This fundamental difference engenders a completely different outlook on how storing, querying, and displaying information might be approached.
 Some applications, such as those that refer to a large amount of data from many different sources, benefit enormously from this feature.
 Others, such as the storage of high volumes of highly structured transactional data, do not.
 Understanding when it is a good idea and when it is not a good idea to apply Semantic Web technologies is one of the primary objectives of the Semantic University.
-These topics will be addressed in much more detail in future lessons.
+These topics are addressed in more detail in future lessons.

 What Standards Apply to the Semantic Web?